Mike McVey

 Mike McVey is a game designer who has worked primarily on miniature wargames.

 Career

-Mike McVey formerly worked for Games Workshop.
-McVey created the high-quality metal miniatures for Chainmail (2001) for Wizards of the Coast.
-McVey discussed how to paint miniatures in his "Role Models" column in Dragon.
+Mike McVey has previously worked for Games Workshop.
+McVey created the metal miniatures that were used for the Wizards of the Coast version of Chainmail (2001).
+McVey used his "Role Models" column in Dragon to give advice on how gamers can paint their miniatures.
 McVey left Wizards of the Coast in 2002, and became one of the partners in Privateer Press.